 Entries by Harold Weinbrecht

-This was a typical spring week with a regularly scheduled council meeting and several events.
+This was a busy week for me with a council meeting and Lazy Daze.

 Monday I contacted all council members to hear of any questions or concerns about Thursday’s regularly scheduled council meeting.
 Most of the comments were about the discussion item on the proposed hotels on North Harrison.
 Council member Robinson informed me that she would be out of town on business at the time of the council meeting.

 This week’s activities mostly consisted of the quarterly meeting and events.
 Monday I met with the town manager for about half an hour for our weekly one-on-one talk.
 Topics included the downtown library, downtown development, the North Harrison development, the upcoming quarterly meeting and other topics.